mui/material-ui/docs/api/Avatar/Avatar.md

 | src | string |  | src desc |
 | srcSet | string |  | srcSet desc |

-Other properties (not documented) are applied to the root element.
+Any other properties supplied will be spread to the root element.